 (b) if the contract was not still in force at that date—the date immediately before the contract was terminated.

+Note for this regulation:

-Note — Section 122(1) of the Code allows interest to be paid on damages awarded under the linked credit provider provisions of the Code.
+Section 122(1) of the Code allows interest to be paid on damages awarded under the linked credit provider provisions of the Code.
 The rate of interest is to be the rate prescribed by the regulations.

 28. Informing debtor of rights